Why You Should Buy Stuff, Not Experiences

 Experiences will never take up most of your day (unless you’re very liberal with the definition of “experience”).
 It’s your stuff that’s with you hour after hour, day by day.
 Upgrading your stuff can cause a real improvement in your life because it affects the majority of the time in your life.

 It may make more sense to invest in a nice mattress that you sleep on 8 hours a day than to splurge on a vacation for 4 days.
-Buying the handbag you enjoy lugging around May be more beneficial to you than to going to a concert.
+Buying the handbag you enjoy lugging around may be more beneficial than going to a concert.
 It may make sense to build the deck that you can sit out on every day and invite people over to, than to go skydiving.

 Sometimes you have to live for today, and today might be better with nicer stuff.

 Stuff Can Bring you Joy